 Meaning and History

-CNET content was originally created for television and was posted online in the format of TV shows on several sites.
-And only in recent years, the owners began to prefer the format of blogs and podcasts.
+CNET content was created for television and was later posted online as TV shows on several sites.
+And only in recent years have the owners begun to prefer the format of blogs and podcasts.

 What is CNET?